 Probably: Vertigo or Meniere's disease.
 Patient will need ENT evaluation, vertigo testing and a medical workup to include blood testing and cardiac evaluation. ...Read more

 Does having a head cold cause dizziness after the cold has past?
 What if you don't know if you have an inner ear problem?
 Could a cold bring it out?

 Balance organ: The inner ear contains both the organ of hearing and an older system called the vestibular system.
 Injury to the vestibular system usually causes the symptom of vertigo (spinning sensation).
 This critical system normally functions to orient your head in space and head to the rest of the body.
 Probably, the most common reason for an injury to this balance system is a viral infection. ...Read more

 See an ENT doc: This could be meniere's disease.
 There are 4 symptoms that characterize this: intermittent verigo associated with pressure in the ear, ringing in the ear, and hearing loss.
 The episodes last less than 24 hours and are recurrent.
 You should see an ENT doc to accurately diagnose your condition. ...Read more

 See a physician: Unfortunately, there are many conditions that can cause those symptoms, from very mild (like ear infections, sinus infections, etc.) to more serious.
 Balance and dizziness problems are often due to conditions in the inner ear, but not always.
 It also depends what you are doing at the time (rest, with activity, etc.).
 I would absolutely recommend seeing your physician.
 Best of luck to you! ...Read more

 If I had a tumor in my inner ear, what would the symptoms be?
 Would a ear infec.
 With roaring& some dizziness be it?
 Would it be constant?

 - Talk to a doctor online

 - Inner ear crystals dizziness treatment

-- Crystals in inner ear dizziness
+- Fluid in inner ear and dizziness

 - Inner ear

 - Inner ear crystal alignment